About Me

 - HGCal Module Assembly and Performance Studies: Module assembly for the CMS High Granularity Calorimeter and performance studies with simulations [More info]

-- Machine Learning Application in HEP: pileup mitigation, missing transverse momentum regression, calorimeter clustering and energy regression, etc [Pub]
+- Machine Learning Application in HEP: pileup mitigation, missing transverse momentum regression, calorimeter clustering and energy regression, etc [DeepMET Pub][GraphPUPPI Pub]

 Outside the CMS experiment: